What are the steps?

 STEP 7 - The pre-arbitration meeting

 This is where all of the parties - you and the company - and the arbitrator have a phone call to discuss how the arbitration will take place.
 If you are having a "documents only" arbitration, you will set the dates on which the documents are due.
 If you requested an in-person or telephonic hearing to argue your claim, then you will set a date for the hearing.
-Your claim administrator will schedule this meeting, and Radvocate will pass those communications to you through your dashboard.
+Your claim administrator will schedule this meeting.

 Step 8 - Your arbitration & decision